dnd-team/sos-web/README.md

 #### Deploy api on PHP Server

 You can find the SOS api in the api folder.
-Adjust the Config.php in the ./include folder and create a new MYSQL database with the relating dump.
+Adjust the config.php in the ./include folder and create a new MySQL database with the relating dump.

 #### Deploy static frontend on webserver

 The frontend is static, which means you do not have to execute any script.
-Just change the baseURL and enter the apiBaseURL (the url where the api can be called on) globally in every js script and adjust it to the base url of your webserver.
-After that, deploy the entire project (for example via FTP) and you can start experimating with SOS.
+Just change the baseURL and enter the apiBaseURL (the url where the api can be called from) globally in every js script and adjust it to the base url of your webserver.
+After that, deploy the entire project (for example via FTP) and you can start working with SOS.

 Good luck!